-No r Area new boundaries are located within 2m of High Value as.
-PO 58 E58 Lots are designed to: Reconfiguring a lot ensures that no additional lots are created within a Value Offset Area. a. minimise the extent of encroachment into the MLES waterway buffer or a MLES wetland buffer; Created within a value Offset Area. b. ensure quality and integrity of biodiversity and ecological values is not adversely impacted upon but are maintained and protected; C. incorporate native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; d. provide safe, unimpeded, convenient and ongoing wildlife movement; e. avoid creating fragmented and isolated patches of native vegetation; f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
-ANE Where development results in the unavoidable loss of native vegetation within a MLES waterway buffer or a MLES wetland buffer, an environmental offset is required in accordance with the environmental offset requirements identified in Planning scheme policy - Environmental areas.
-Heritage and landscape character (refer Overlay map - Heritage and landscape character to determine if the following assessment criteria apply) Note - The identification of a development footprint will assist in demonstrating compliance with the following performance criteria.
-PO 59 No example provided.
-Lots s do not: a. reduce public access to a heritage place, building, item or object;

-b. create the potential to adversely affect views to and from the heritage place, building, item or object; C. obscure or destroy any pattern of historic subdivision, historical context, landscape setting or the scale and consistency of the urban fabric relating to the local heritage place.
-PO6 0 No example provided.
+No new boundaries are located within 2m of High Value Areas.
+PO58 E58 Lots are designed to: Reconfiguring a lot ensures that no additional lots are created within a Value Offset Area. a. minimise the extent of encroachment into the MLES waterway buffer or a MLES wetland buffer; created within a value Onset Area. b. ensure quality and integrity of biodiversity and ecological values is not adversely impacted upon but are maintained and protected; C. incorporate native vegetation and habitat trees into the overall subdivision design, development layout, on-street amenity and landscaping where practicable; d. provide safe, unimpeded, convenient and ongoing wildlife movement; e. avoid creating fragmented and isolated patches of native vegetation; f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
+ANE ) Where development results in the unavoidable loss of native vegetation within a MLES waterway buffer or a MLES wetland buffer, an environmental offset is required in accordance with the environmental offset requirements identified in Planning scheme policy - Environmental areas.
+Heritage and landscape character (refer Overlay map - Heritage and landscape character to determine if the following assessment criteria apply) Note Note - The identification of a development footprint will assist in demonstrating compliance with the following performance criteria.
+PO5 9 No example provided create the potential to adversely affect views to and from the heritage place, building, item or object; c. obscure or destroy any pattern of historic subdivision, historical context, landscape setting or the scale and consistency of the urban fabric relating to the local heritage place.
+PO60 No example provided.
 Reconfiguring a lot retains significant trees and incorporates them into the subdivision design, development layout and provision of infrastructure.
-Ove appl w path to determine if the following assessment criteria e - The applicable river and creek flood planning levels associate ined by requesting a flood check property report from Council. ed with defined flood event (DFE) within the inundation area can be PO6 1 No example provided.
-Deve elopment: a. minimises the risk to persons from overland flow; b. does not increase the potential for damage from overland flow either on the premises or on a surrounding property, public land, road or infrastructure.
-PO6 2 E62 Deve elopment: Development ensures that any buildings are not located a. maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; in an Overland flow path area.
+Overland flow path (refer Overlay map - Overland flo apply) ow path to determine if the following assessment criteria Note - The applicable river and creek flood planning levels associa obtained by requesting a flood check property report from Council. ted with defined flood event (DFE) within the inundation area can be PO61 No example provided.
+Development: a. minimises the risk to persons from overland flow; b. does not increase the potential for damage from overland flow either on the premises or on a surrounding property, public land, road or infrastructure.
+PO62 E62 Development: Development ensures that any buildings are not located a. maintains the conveyance of overland flow predominantly unimpeded through the premises for any event up to and including the 1% AEP for the fully developed upstream catchment; in an Overland flow path area.
 Note: A report from a suitably qualified Registered Professional Engineer Queensland is required certifying that the development does not increase the potential for significant adverse impacts on an upstream, downstream or surrounding property. b. does not concentrate, intensify or divert overland flow onto an upstream, downstream or surrounding property.
-Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow PO6 3 No example provided.
+Note - Reporting to be prepared in accordance with Planning scheme policy - Flood hazard, Coastal hazard and Overland flow.
+PO63 No example provided.
 Development does not: